SysSurge/vera/README.md

 ### ASP.NET providers
 * Membership provider persists data in the Azure Table Storage.
-  * Social sign-in with Facebook, Google, etc. or with local users.
+  * Social sign-in with your Twitter, Facebook, Google, accounts etc., or with local users.
   * Register account page with e-mail confirmation and Question/Answer.
   * Sign In page with automatic locking after too many failed attempts.
   * Sign Out page.